LorenvXn/Streaming-Kafka-messages-to-MySQL-and-analysis/README.md

 # Streaming Kafka messages to MySQL and data preparation for machine learning
-(...what a title - just checking how to make CSV with the help of Big Data &MySQL and Perl, l3l!, )
+(...what a title - just checking how to make CSV with the help of Big Data, MySQL &Perl, l3l!, )

 ```
 |-----------------|		|--------------|